a11ywatch/sidecar/README.md

 node - v14.0 and up, pref node ^v18.

 1. `yarn add @a11ywatch/a11ywatch`.
+1. `npx playwright install`

 ### bun

-1. `npm i puppeteer` # we need pre-install scripts
+1. `npx playwright install` # we need pre-install scripts
 1. `bun install @a11ywatch/a11ywatch`.

 In order to build `@a11ywatch/crawler` >= 0.5.0, you need the `protoc` Protocol Buffers compiler, along with Protocol Buffers resource files.